Find a Solution That Grants Peace of Mind Schedule a Meeting

 Credit Counseling

-Credit counseling is a mandatory requirement for individuals filing for bankruptcy.
+Completion of a Credit counseling class is a mandatory requirement for individuals filing for bankruptcy.
 It involves an evaluation of the debtor's financial situation and education on budgeting and debt management.
 The feedback for most of our clients is that the class, which can be done over the phone or online, takes approximately 30 to 45 minutes to complete

 Credit counseling aims to provide debtors with the tools and knowledge needed to manage their finances more effectively, and avoid future financial difficulties.